mvysny/karibu-dsl/README.md

 ### Navigator examples

-The navigator resolves http paths to views, so that different view shows for different app urls.
+The navigator resolves http paths to views, in order to show different parts of the app to the user.
+For example, when the user navigates to `http://localhost:8080/#!invoices` the Navigator makes sure that the `InvoicesView` UI component is shown.
 See [Vaadin Book on Navigator](https://vaadin.com/docs/-/part/framework/advanced/advanced-navigator.html) for more details.

 Karibu-DSL adds additional support for View auto-discovery: